Aliko-XIII/solvd-homework/personalProj/API_DOCS.md

   <tr>
   <td>200</th>
-  <td>Returns all user records, which include id, phone, first name, last name, age and sex.</td>
+  <td>Returns all patient records, which include user or their id, insurance number and provider name.</td>
   </tr>

 </table>